elastic/kibana/x-pack/plugins/alerting/README.md

 Action Subgroups are dynamic, and can be defined on the fly.

 This approach enables users to specify actions under specific action groups, but they can't specify actions that are specific to subgroups.
-As subgroups fall under action groups, we will schedule the actions specified for the action group, but the subgroup allows the AlertType implementer to reuse the same action group for multiple different active subgroups.
+As subgroups fall under action groups, we will schedule the actions specified for the action group, but the subgroup allows the RuleType implementer to reuse the same action group for multiple different active subgroups.

 ## Templating Actions